 All helmets sold in the United States must meet federal standards, but not all are created equal.
 When choosing a helmet, look for one approved by the U.S. Consumer Product Safety Commission (CPSC).
 Helmets approved by the CPSC protect against skull fractures and other traumatic brain injuries when the helmet is used properly.

-There is no such thing as being too careful when it comes to safety.
+There is no such thing as being too careful regarding safety.
 By following bike helmet laws and taking some simple precautions, you can help ensure that you have a safe and enjoyable experience while riding your bike in D.C.
 To stay up to date on bicycle helmet law across the United States and general bicycle helmet information, go to the Bicycle Helmet Safety Institute (BHSI) website.

 How Long Do Helmets Last?

 Most helmets have a lifespan of three to five years.
 However, it is important to inspect your helmet for wear and tear signs regularly.
 If you notice any cracks, dents, or other damage, it’s time to replace your helmet.
 Additionally, if you’ve been in a crash while wearing your helmet, you should replace it immediately.